Pick One Draught Service Company

-It’s time to settle down.
-No more playing the field.
-It’s time to pick that special one that you will build a relationship with based on trust, mutual respect, and clear communication.
+It’s time to pick that someone special that you will build a relationship with based on trust, mutual respect, and clear communication.

-Most of the microbrewers clean their lines as a value added service.
+Most of the microbrewers clean their lines as a value-added service.
 (Note: it is illegal in some areas for brewers to clean their lines - silly law, I know.
 You need to know what the laws are; I'm not responsible for you if you break the law!)

-Tell the micro brewery that you would prefer to use your line cleaner to clean their line.
-He does a great job and you trust him.
-It will be done consistently, promptly, and he will be able to troubleshoot any problems you may encounter.
-But…you want $150 per year from them instead of their cleaner coming in.
+Tell the micro brewery that you would prefer to use your line cleaner to clean their line(s).
+They do a great job and you trust them.
+It will be done consistently, promptly, and they will be able to troubleshoot any problems you may encounter because they will know your system inside and out.

 What nobody will tell you:

 Most brewers who clean their own lines don't want to be in the line cleaning business.